aramos-gua/aramos-gua/README.md

 - 🔭 I’m currently working on attaining my RNCP accredited diploma in Computer Science at 42-London.

-- 🌱 I’m currently learning about Networking and Cibersecurity following the CISCO academy and also german on Duolingo.
+- 🌱 I’m currently learning about Networking and Cybersecurity following the CISCO academy and also german on Duolingo.

 - ⚡ I recently built a program capable of recreating printf using C. Check it out [here](https://github.com/Alejandro-Ramos-42/printf)